adam-rumpf/combat-turtles/README.md

 You are free to include any additional methods and attributes as part of your custom AI class, or even additional classes.
 For safety, it is recommended to restrict the AI to a single file, to import only modules from the [Python Standard Library](https://docs.python.org/3/library/), and to avoid defining methods or attributes whose names begin with an underscore (`_`) since the `TurtleParent` class contains a large number of private members.

 You **should not** attempt to overwrite or access any attributes or methods of the `TurtleParent` class aside from those mentioned [above](#minimal-ai-submodule-contents) for overwriting or those mentioned [below](#inherited-features) for accessing.
-Doing so could break some of the internal workings of the game, or could give the AI an unfair advantage by allowing it to overwrite things such as the built-in movement limitations.
+Doing so could break some of the internal workings of the game, or could give the AI an unfair advantage by allowing it to override rules such as the built-in movement limitations.
 Instead, your turtle's actions should be prompted through use of the inherited [action methods](#action-methods) described below.

 A large number of public attributes and methods are inherited from the `TurtleParent` class in order to make AI design easier.
 See [below](#inherited-features) for a full listing.
 In particular, attributes exist for accessing [constants](#game-constants) that define the game, your turtle's [own state](#own-attributes), and your [opponent's state](#opponent-attributes), while methods exist for [taking actions](#action-methods) and [gathering information](#query-methods) about the game (such as how far apart the turtles are and whether there is a direct line of sight between them).